GeoPlatform/geoplatform-demos/examples/tippecanoe/NHD/README.md

 Because of the size of the NHD data, using a regular ogr2ogr command is not practical so a python script is used to iterate features providing a more optimized result.
 For specifics on how the the feature classes are read and converted to a GeoJSONSeq file, take a look at *tools/gdb_to_geojsonseq.py*.

-The Geojson Sequence format was chosen for its ability to be read in parrellel using Tippecanoe.
+The Geojson Sequence format was chosen for its ability to be read in parallel using Tippecanoe.
 This format follows specification [rfc8142](https://datatracker.ietf.org/doc/html/rfc8142#section-2).

 > Note: Depending on if multiple tippe runs need to be done in parallel or on the same machine the User Data could run many tippecanoe commands on the same computer one after another.
 One benefit is that it does not need to download the file each time (which may be a cost to provider) so if the source is big and not within GeoPlatform S3 this could reduce some bandwidth charges in exchange for a longer runtime of a single instance.
 Just make sure to upload your mbtile then remove locally before starting the next variation otherwise the drive will quickly run out of space.